 Another way to protect yourself and your family is to have motorcycle insurance.
 While the state of South Carolina requires drivers to carry $25,000 worth of liability coverage, motorcycle accidents are often severe and can quickly result in medical bills far beyond the minimum coverage amounts.
 You should not only carry liability insurance for yourself, but also consider adding uninsured and underinsured driver coverage, too.
 That way, if the other driver only has liability insurance, you’ll still be covered.

-What to Do After a Motorcycle Accident in South Carolina
+What to Do After an Accident in South Carolina

 Immediately after an accident, the first thing you need to do is check yourself for injuries.
 If you or anyone else is hurt, call 911 immediately for help.
 After that, follow these steps: